-The purpose of this Guidance document is to provide guidance to NRAs from the regulatory accounting point of view on how to understand and deal with the relevant provisions of the Recommendation on consistent non-discrimination obligations and costing methodologies to promote competition and enhance the broadband investment environment 2013/466/EU1 related to the so called ex-ante economic replicability test (in a framework of an Eol or equivalent procedure) and how to run such an ex-ante economic replicability test according to Annex II.
-For this purpose the current NRAs' practices are analysed and other relevant directions2 are taken into account.
-The document looks at questions such as "what are the NRAs' main objectives/reasons for implementing ex-ante margin squeeze tests: in a mature market and in a growing market?
+The purpose of this Guidance document is to provide guidance to NRAs from the regulatory accounting point of view on how to understand and deal with the relevant provisions of the Recommendation on consistent non-discrimination obligations and costing methodologies to promote competition and enhance the broadband investment environment 2013/466/EU related to the so called ex-ante economic replicability test (in a framework of an Eol or equivalent procedure) and how to run such an ex-ante economic replicability test according to Annex II.

 The Recommendation is laying down the 'concept' of the ERT.
-From a practical point of view, the ERT can be considered as a new term for the ex-ante margin squeeze test, which is already known from both, current practice from the regulators and also in ex-post form as a practice known (in principle) from competition law.
-In this sense the Guidance document is aligning the current practice of ex-ante margin squeeze tests as applied by NRAs and the main characteristics of the recommended ERT.
+From a practical point of view, the ERT can be considered as a specific type of ex-ante margin squeeze test, which is already known from both, current practice from the regulators and also in ex-post form as a practice known (in principle) from competition law.
+In this sense the Guidance document covers the current practice of ex-ante margin squeeze tests as applied by NRAs and relates it to the main characteristics of the recommended ERT.
+For this purpose the current NRAs' practices are analysed and other relevant directions are taken into account.
+The document looks at questions such as "what are the NRAs' main objectives/reasons for implementing ex-ante margin squeeze tests: in a mature market and in a growing market?"
+At this stage, the Guidance document cannot develop "best practices".

 For the purposes of this document, the term "ex-ante margin squeeze test" is reserved for the description of current practices, while the term "economic replicability test" (ERT) is used in the meaning of the Recommendation as (future) "ex-ante margin squeeze test" since the term "margin squeeze test" is more commonly used for ex-post (competition law) procedures.
 Therefore one of the purposes of the document is to establish clearly the distinction between the ex-ante sector specific margin squeeze test, economic replicability test on the one hand and the ex-post margin squeeze test on the other.
-The differences between ex-ante margin squeeze tests and the ERT (legal basis, level of aggregation, wholesale services taken into account, timing and information used in the test, etc.) will be dealt with.
+The similarities and differences between ex-ante margin squeeze tests and the ERT (legal basis, level of aggregation, wholesale services taken into account, timing and information used in the test, etc.) will be dealt with.

 The Recommendation addresses in particular NGA products; however copper based products cannot be excluded, especially if the product has NGA characteristics.
 The Guidance is set up as a more general approach, leaving room for the estimation of the relevance of the single product to the NRA taking into account national circumstances.
-Finally, to ensure that both the Recommendation's aim to provide more pricing flexibility to SMP operators and the
+Finally, to ensure that

-1 Commission Recommendation on consistent non-discrimination obligations and costing methodologies to promote competition and enhance the broadband investment environment (C(2013)5761 final), 11/09/2013, OJ L 251 of 21/09/13
+$^1$ Commission Recommendation on consistent non-discrimination obligations and costing methodologies to promote competition and enhance the broadband investment environment (C(2013)5761 final), 11/09/2013, OJ L 251 of 21/09/13